-- 3 Medjool dates, pitted
+- 3-4 Medjool dates, pitted

-- 1/4 cup gluten-free oats
+- 2 tablespoon gluten-free oats

-- 1 cup riced frozen cauliflower
+- 1 cup plain riced frozen cauliflower

-- 1 cup unsweetened almond milk (or milk of choice)
+- 1 ½ cup unsweetened, plain almond milk (or milk of choice)

-- Optional smoothie boosters to go in the smoothie: 1 tablespoon hemp seeds and/or 1 tablespoon chia seeds
+Optional smoothie boosters to go in the smoothie:

 - Place dates, vanilla, oats, almonds, cauliflower and almond milk to a high speed blender and blend until smooth and creamy.
 Add hemp seeds and chia seeds if using.

-- Category: Dessert/Smoothie
+- Category: Smoothie